treyhunner/treyhunner.github.com/source/_posts/2018-11-01-python-deep-comparisons-and-code-readability.markdown

 False
 ```

-Sets overload these operators to answer questions about whether one set is a subset or superset of another ([sets in the documentation][sets]).
+Sets overload these operators to answer questions about whether one set is a subset or superset of another ([see sets in the documentation][sets]).

 ## Sorting by multiple attributes at once